Adri6336/EnKryptos/README.md

 # EnKryptos
 **By using EnKryptos, you agree to use it at your own risk, hold me free of any responsiblilty should any kinds of loss or damage occur, and only use it on information you either own or have explicit permission to encrypt.
 This program will encrypt files, so if you use it negligently you could permanently lose access to your information.
 Be sure to use EnKryptos intelligently and with caution.**

-Application for encrypting and decrypting using the AES encryption protocol.
+EnKryptos is an application for encrypting and decrypting files using the AES encryption protocol.
 With a secret key encoded in the executable file, this application will be the only way you can decrypt EnKryptos-encrypted files or messages.

 Encryption enables communication among adversaries.
-So long as they don't know of the existence of this application, your encrypted files will be virtually unbreakable.
-If they are aware of EnKryptos, you can use the script-version to implement a custom secret key to provide you with the most peace of mind.
+As long as they not aware of the existence of this application, your encrypted files should be virtually unbreakable.
+If they are aware of EnKryptos, you can use the script-version to implement a custom secret key to provide you with the most peace of mind and security.

 # EnKryptos v0.3 Changelog